srgokribb/Rifdock-Total-Setup/README.md

     # cd ../lib
     # cp -r * /usr/local/lib

-- **Caution: You need to check whether there are the files which have the same names with the HDF5 library files in the directory to finally install your files (/usr/local/bin /include /lib).
-If there are some files which could be overwritten, backup the previous files to the other directory and continue to the next step.
-It is important not to destroy your previous environments and avoid any fatal mistakes.**
+- **Caution: If there are some files which could be overwritten, backup the previous files to the other directory and continue to the next step.**

-#### (5) (Optioanl) Refresh the shared library cache with "ldconfig".
+#### (5) Refresh the shared library cache with "ldconfig".
     # ldconfig
 - If your computer have the system which refreshes the shared library cache, this step could be skipped.
 - If there are some jobs which were already running and should be maintained, it is safer to execute this command after the jobs are finished.